 Emanuel Lasker (1868-1941) returned to elite chess in his mid-sixties, finishing fifth in Zürich 1934 and third in Moscow 1935 (undefeated, ½ point behind Mikhail Botvinnik and Salo Flohr; ahead of Capablanca, Spielmann and several strong Soviet masters), sixth in Moscow 1936 and seventh equal in Nottingham 1936, his last international tournament at age of 68.
 Lasker's ongoing strength on top level was hailed by Reuben Fine as "a biological miracle".

 Mark Taimanov (1926-2016), the famous pianist and chess grandmaster has recorded games from nine different decades.
-On Chessgames are shown 73 years of games from Mark Taimanov (http://www.chessgames.com/player/mark_taimanov.html).
-GM Taimanov played his last public games in Switzerland in November 2015 (Rapid match vs. GM Korchnoi, fabulous 65 years after they first met otb in 1950) at age of 90 years minus three months.
+On Chessgames is shown a span of 73 years of games from him (http://www.chessgames.com/player/mark_taimanov.html).
+Taimanov played his last public games in Switzerland in November 2015 (Rapid match versus Korchnoi, fabulous 65 years after they first met otb in 1950) at age of 90 years minus three months.